The Benefits of CNC Automation

 Below you can find a summary on the key automation benefits followed by a more detailed explanation of each category.
 Here, it’s important to note that there’s a lot of interrelationships between the benefits, for example ‘machinery utilization rate’ vs ‘production volumes’ vs ‘work piece unit cost’.
 This is because like many real-life phenomena, the benefits of automation don’t come in neat, isolated categories either.

-To summarize, the benefits of automating CNC machines include:
+The benefits of CNC automation include:

 - Higher output and revenues